xfiveco/fe-wp-test/README.md

 1. Create project using [Chisel](https://www.getchisel.co/)
 1. Use HTML5 / SCSS
 1. Make it responsive using your best judgement
-1. Allow to choose thumbnail shape in WordPress admin
+1. Allow to choose thumbnail shape from the 4 predefined shapes (circle, square, rectangle, triangle) in the WordPress admin
 1. Create custom infinite scroll effect - use custom JavaScript and PHP, don't use existing infinite scroll WordPress plugins
 1. Enter enough sample images to demonstrate the effect